Should you wear a face mask if you have a cold this winter?

 New research published in November 2021 suggests that zinc supplements, such as zinc lozenges, may help stave off symptoms of URTIs, and also reduce the length of time that a person is ill.
 The research included 28 clinical trials involving 5,446 adults.

 Significantly, these results were seen in adults who were unlikely to be zinc deficient.
-This suggests that zinc supplements may be used by anyone to reduce the risk from COVID-19, as well as from common colds, flu, and coughs.
+This suggests that zinc lozenges may be used by anyone to reduce the risk from COVID-19, as well as from common colds, flu, and coughs.

 The most common form of zinc supplements tested in the trials were zinc lozenges, followed by nasal sprays and gels.
 While this did result in a variation of the doses of zinc used, many of the trials produced similar outcomes.
 Analysis of the trials found that: